MrMyastan/WarpDeDorp/README.md

 Any suggestions for improvements or features are welcome!
 # Features
 - warp command
-  - request to a specified location
+  - request to warp to the named warp point
   - players have permission to use this command by default
+- addwarp command
+  - add a warp point
+  - currently for testing players have permission to use by default, they wont eventually
+- delwarp command
+  - removes a warp point
+  - currently for testing players have permission to use by default, they wont eventually
 # To-Do
 - [x] write this readme
 - [ ] comment my code
-- [ ] implement addwarp
+- [x] implement addwarp